kmfahey/adventuregame/README.md

-﻿#### ADVISORY
+﻿### ADVISORY

-The adventuregame library can either be installed to your normal python library directory, or used directly from this directory if you set your PYTHONPATH variable to include the current directory.

-EVEN IF you install the library however, the advgame.py script depends on the game data files stored in the `data` directory, which it assumes is in the SAME directory as the script is run from.
+The recommended usage of this code is to run the game advgame.py from this directory and load the package from the current working directory without installing them.
+The package is purpose-built for containing the game logic used by advgame.py and has limited potential for reuse.
+(Although, conceivably, the D&D object environment defined in adventuregame.elements could be reused for another game that implements Dungeons & Dragons rules.)

+*EVEN IF* you install the library however, the advgame.py frontend program is written with the assumption that it will be run from a directory that contains the `data` directory and its .ini file contents that were distributed with the game.
+It can't be used from /usr/local/bin.

+#### Background

+The author, Kerne M. Fahey, was taking a coding bootcamp course with NuCamp in python and Devops, and was assigned to write a game of their choosing.
+They chose a text-adventure game implementing D&D rules; this package and its front-end program advgame.py was the result.

+#### Documentation

+docstrings are written into the code and `pydoc` is supported. `pydoc -w` has been used to generate HTML code documentation; please see `docs` for those files, as well as Command\_Reference.md which replicates the in-game HELP text.

-#### Main Readme
+#### Gameplay

-This library implements all the functionality needed to run a fairly complex text adventure game, inspired by ADVENT but written to be compatible with basic Dungeons & Dragons rules.
-The frontend script advgame.py draws on the library to run the game.
+The adventuregame package implements all the functionality needed to run a text adventure game, inspired by ADVENT but written to be compatible with basic Dungeons & Dragons rules.
+The frontend program advgame.py draws on the package to run the game.

-The game takes place in an underground vault.
-The vault features more than a dozen rooms, where creatures, items and chests can be found.
+The game takes place in a dungeon.
+The dungeon features more than a dozen rooms, where creatures, items and chests can be found.
 The object of the game is to find the exit.
 Some doors and chests are locked; the keys can be found somewhere in the vault.

+In play, the player plays one of four classes: Warrior, Thief, Mage or Priest.
+The Warrior has the highest hit point total and can use any weapon, armor or shield in the game.
+The Thief can pick locks, obviating the need to find keys in order to advance.
+The Mage can cast magic missile and use magic wands, but can't wear armor, use a shield, or use most weapons.
+The Priest can cast a healing spell on themself.

+#### Implementation Details

 The game logic that implements the Dungeons & Dragons rules is found in adventuregame.elements.
-The ruleset implemented is a simplified version of the D&D paradigm, not specific to any edition, and doesn't use levels, a base attack or proficiency bonus, or more than one spell per spellcasting class.
+The ruleset implemented is a simplified version of the D&D paradigm that draws on both 3rd ed. and 5th ed. conventions.
+The simplified rules doesn't use levels, a base attack or proficiency bonus, and a spellcaster only has one spell to their name.

 The adventure game functionality is implemented between adventuregame.processor and adventuregame.statemsg.
 The processor module is home to a monolithic